 Written by Kate Fisch, LCSW – AVP of Clinical Partnerships, Eating Disorder Network

-Pro-Ana and Pro-Mia sites are informal, unofficial collections of blogs, social media accounts, and other online forums promoting behaviors and faulty thinking associated with eating disorders like anorexia and bulimia.
-Ana-Mia websites normalize eating disorder thinking and behaviors as “just a way of life.”
-These sites even suggest that eating disorders are a “choice” and not a diagnosable mental health disorder.
-They’re incredibly harmful, especially for children and adolescents who are more impressionable.
+Two examples of harmful media are “Pro-ana” and “Pro-mia” sites, which are informal, unofficial collections of websites, blogs, social media accounts, and other online forums promoting the behaviors and faulty thinking associated with eating disorders like anorexia and bulimia.
+Pro-ana and Pro-mia sites normalize eating disorder thinking and behaviors as “just a way of life”.
+They even suggest that eating disorders are a “choice” and not a diagnosable mental health disorder.
+These sites are incredibly dangerous, especially for young, impressionable individuals.